springernature/frontend-playbook/practices/code-review.md

 * Submit a [pull request](https://help.github.com/articles/using-pull-requests/).
 * Ask for a code review in Slack.
 * A colleague (or multiple colleagues) other than the author reviews the pull request, and they make comments and ask questions directly on lines of code in the GitHub web interface.
-* When satisfied, the reviewer will comment on the pull request with a +1 or some other simple message indicating that the code is ready to merge.
+* When satisfied, the reviewer(s) will comment on the pull request with a +1 or some other simple message indicating that the code is ready to merge.
 * Rebase interactively.
 Squash commits like "Fix whitespace", or micro-commits that serve no purpose without the following commits into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.
 * View a list of new commits.
 View changed files.
 Merge branch into master.
 * Delete your remote feature branch.